Research in Responsible AI Lab

 Towards Transferable Targeted Adversarial Examples

 Transferability of adversarial examples is critical for black-box deep learning model attacks.
 While most existing studies focus on enhancing the transferability of untargeted adversarial attacks, few of them studied how to generate transferable targeted adversarial examples that can mislead models into predicting a specific class.
 Moreover, existing transferable targeted adversarial attacks usually fail to sufficiently characterize the target class distribution, thus suffering from limited transferability.
 In this research, we propose the Transferable Targeted Adversarial Attack (TTAA), which can capture the distribution information of the target class from both label-wise and feature-wise perspectives, to generate highly transferable targeted adversarial examples.
 To this end, we design a generative adversarial training framework consisting of a generator to produce targeted adversarial examples, and feature-label dual discriminators to distinguish the generated adversarial examples from the target class images.
 Specifically, we design the label discriminator to guide the adversarial examples to learn label-related distribution information about the target class.
 Meanwhile, we design a feature discriminator, which extracts the feature-wise information with strong cross-model consistency, to enable the adversarial examples to learn the transferable distribution information.
 Furthermore, we introduce the random perturbation dropping to further enhance the transferability by augmenting the diversity of adversarial examples used in the training process.
+Security Adversarial Attack Transferability

 Fairness-aware Adversarial Network Pruning

 Network pruning aims to compress models while minimizing loss in accuracy.
 With the increasing focus on bias in AI systems, the bias inheriting or even magnification nature of traditional network pruning methods has raised a new perspective towards fairness-aware network pruning.
 Straightforward pruning plus debias methods and recent designs for monitoring disparities of demographic attributes during pruning have endeavored to enhance fairness in pruning.
 However, neither simple assembling of two tasks nor specifically designed pruning strategies could achieve the optimal trade-off among pruning ratio, accuracy, and fairness.
 This research proposes an end-to-end learnable framework for fairness-aware network pruning, which optimizes both pruning and debias tasks jointly by adversarial training against those final evaluation metrics like accuracy for pruning, and disparate impact and equalized odds for fairness.
 In other words, our fairness-aware adversarial pruning method would learn to prune without any handcraft rules.
 Therefore, our approach could flexibly adapt to variate network structures.
 Exhaustive experimentation demonstrates the generalization capacity of our approach, as well as superior performance on pruning and debias simultaneously.
 To highlight, the proposed method could preserve the SOTA pruning performance while significantly improving fairness by around 50% as compared to traditional pruning methods.
+Fairness Adversarial Attack Pruning

 Investigating Code Generation Performance of ChatGPT

 The recent advancements in large language models and generative models are enabling innovative ways of performing tasks like programming, debugging, and testing.
 Our research presents a scalable crowdsourcing data-driven framework to investigate the code generation performance of generative large language models.
 We focus on ChatGPT to reveal insights and patterns in code generation.
 We propose a hybrid keyword word expansion method that filters relevant social media posts on Twitter and Reddit using topic modeling and expert knowledge.
 Our data analytics show that ChatGPT has been used in more than 10 programming languages for a diverse range of tasks such as code debugging, interview preparation, and academic assignment solving.
 Surprisingly, our analysis shows that fear is the dominant emotion associated with ChatGPT's code generation, overshadowing emotions of happiness, anger, surprise, and sadness.
 We also identifiy many ethical issues of generated code.
 In certain instances, ChatGPT has produced code that showed biases related to race, gender, or other demographic characteristics.
 Furthermore, we construct a ChatGPT prompt and corresponding code dataset by analyzing the screenshots of ChatGPT code generation shared on social media.
-This dataset enables us to evaluate the quality of the generated code, and we will make the dataset available to the public soon.
+This dataset enables us to evaluate the quality of the generated code, and we have made the dataset available to the public.
+ChatGPT Demographic Bias Code Generation

 Adversarial Attacking and Improving Gender Fairness in Image Search

 Adversarial attacks are threatening the safety of AI models, but such attacks can also be used to examine and evaluate the fairness, robustness, trustworthiness, and security of AI systems.
 In our recently accepted AAAI'22 paper, we proposed adversarial attack queries composing of professions and countries (e.g., "CEO United States") to investigate whether gender bias is thoroughly mitigated by AI-based image search engines.
 Our experiments on Google, Baidu, Naver, and Yandex Image Search showed that the proposed attack could effectively trigger high levels of gender bias in image search results.
 To defend against such attacks and mitigate gender bias, we designed and implemented three novel re-ranking algorithms -- epsilon-greedy algorithm, relevance-aware swapping algorithm, and fairness-greedy algorithm, to re-rank returned images for given image queries.
 This work was selected as an oral presentation and featured by AAAS EurekAlert! and ACM Tech News.
+Bias Mitigation Gender Fairness Adversarial Attack

 Adversarial Auditing Facial Recognition Systems

 Dr. Feng is leading a Microsoft Azure ($20,000) and UW Strategic Research Fund ($4,000) funded research project as a PI -- "Investigating Fairness and Trustworthiness of AI Facial Recognition Systems by Adversarial Attacks", where we explore and answer the following research questions: (i) Are there any brittleness and embedded biases of state-of-the-art facial recognition systems when inferring demographic features from original face images? (ii) Which adversarial attacks (e.g., pixel perturbation, rotation, semantic interference, and content editing) are more effective in confusing AI facial recognition systems? (iii) Will AI facial recognition systems perform differently on the same adversarial attacks across different demographic groups? (iv) How to improve the robustness and capability of AI facial recognition systems to defend against such adversarial attacks?
 Working with my postdoc mentor, Prof. Chirag Shah, we are now writing an NSF Expeditions in Computing (Expeditions) proposal for Trustworthy AI in Information Access Systems.
+Fairness and Trustworthiness Facial Recognition Adversarial Auditing

 Towards Fairness-Aware Ranking by Defining Latent Groups Using Inferred Features

 Group fairness in search and recommendation is drawing increasing attention in recent years.
 This project explores how to define latent groups, which cannot be determined by self-contained features but must be inferred from external data sources, for fairness-aware ranking.
 In particular, taking the Semantic Scholar dataset released in TREC 2020 Fairness Ranking Track as a case study, we infer and extract multiple fairness related dimensions of author identity including gender and location to construct groups.
 Furthermore, we propose a fairness-aware re-ranking algorithm incorporating both weighted relevance and diversity of returned items for given queries.
 Our experimental results demonstrate that different combinations of relative weights assigned to relevance, gender, and location groups perform as expected.
+Group Fairness Fairness-aware Ranking

 ExpScore: Learning Metrics for Recommendation Explanation

 Many information access and machine learning systems, including recommender systems, lack transparency and accountability.
 High-quality recommendation explanations are of great significance to enhance the transparency and interpretability of such systems.
 However, evaluating the quality of recommendation explanations is still challenging due to the lack of human-annotated data and benchmarks.
 In this project, we present a large explanation dataset named RecoExp, which contains thousands of crowdsourced ratings of perceived quality in explaining recommendations.
 To measure explainability in a comprehensive and interpretable manner, we propose ExpScore, a novel machine learning-based metric that incorporates the definition of explainability from various perspectives (e.g., relevance, readability, subjectivity, and sentiment polarity).
 Experiments demonstrate that ExpScore not only vastly outperforms existing metrics and but also keeps itself explainable.
 These resources and our findings can serve as forces of public good for scholars as well as recommender systems users.
+Explainability Recommender System

 SenCAPTCHA: A Mobile-First CAPTCHA Using Orientation Sensors

 With the increasing amount of time spent on mobile devices, it is necessary to design mobile-friendly software to enhance security and preserve privacy.
 To fight against malicious bots on mobile, we designed and developed SenCAPTCHA, a mobile-first CAPTCHA that leverages the device's orientation sensors to allow for easy completion of the CAPTCHA on devices with small screen sizes (e.g., smartphones, smartwatches).
 SenCAPTCHA takes advantage of the fact that detecting animal facial keypoints in mutated images is an AI-hard problem.
 SenCAPTCHA works by showing users an image of an animal and asking them to tilt their devices to guide a red ball into the center of that animal's eye.
 A demo and the source code of SenCAPTCHA are available at www.sencaptcha.org.
 We described the design of SenCAPTCHA and demonstrated that it is resilient to various machine learning based attacks.
 We also conducted two IRB-approved usability studies of SenCAPTCHA involving a total of 472 mobile device users recruited from Amazon Mechanical Turk; our results showed that SenCAPTCHA was viewed as a "fun" CAPTCHA and that it was preferred by half of the participants to other existing CAPTCHAs.
 This work was awarded the Best Presentation for the Security, Privacy, and Acceptance Track at ACM UbiComp'2020, and nominated for Conference Best Presentation, Audience Award and Judges Award.
+Usable Security Privacy Mobile Sensing

 Social Media Data Analytics, Mining, and Modeling